joheisig/Spatial_Data_in_R/README.md

 # Spatial Data in R

 This is an interactive course on spatial data in R :globe_with_meridians:.
 It can be run inside e.g. RStudio with the [`swirl`](https://github.com/swirldev)-package 🌌.
 The project is in its development stage.
 Lessons listed below are already open for learning and testing.
+Suggestions are very welcome.

 ## Installation